 In mergers and acquisitions value is based largely on the future.

 When your financial projections posit future revenue growth, you need to provide supporting data to get credit.
-This is where relevant KPIs can provide viability in the eyes of buyers.
+This is where relevant key performance indicators can provide viability in the eyes of buyers.
 Shouldn’t you already be holding your organization accountable this way?
 Nothing speaks like relevant data.

 The more data you can provide to support your financial statements (past, present and future) the more credibility you will build.